Atherosclerosis is caused by repeated injury to the walls of arteries.

 Secondhand smoke (smoke breathed in from someone else‘s smoking) appears to increase risk also.
 It should be avoided.

-Lowering high LDL cholesterol levels through the use of drugs called statins (see Table: Lipid-Lowering Drugs) can significantly reduce the risk of heart attacks, strokes, and death.
+Lowering high LDL cholesterol levels through the use of drugs can significantly reduce the risk of heart attacks, strokes, and death.
+Many types of lipid-lowering drugs are available (see table Lipid-Lowering Drugs).
+Statins are the most common type.

-Not all types of cholesterol increase the risk of atherosclerosis.
-A high level of HDL (good) cholesterol decreases the risk of atherosclerosis, and a low level increases the risk.
+Not all high cholesterol levels increase the risk of atherosclerosis.
+A high level of HDL (good) cholesterol decreases the risk of atherosclerosis.

-Uncontrolled high diastolic or systolic blood pressure is a risk factor for heart attack and stroke, which are caused by atherosclerosis.
+Uncontrolled high blood pressure is a risk factor for heart attack and stroke, which are caused by atherosclerosis.
 The risk of cardiovascular disease starts increasing when blood pressure levels are above 110/75 mm Hg.
 Reducing high blood pressure clearly lowers risk.
-Doctors usually try to achieve a blood pressure of less than 140/90 mm Hg, and often less than 130/80 mm Hg in people with diabetes or kidney disease.
+Doctors usually try to achieve a blood pressure of less than 140/90 mm Hg, and often less than 130/80 mm Hg in people at risk of cardiovascular disease, such as people with diabetes or kidney disease.

-People who have type 1 diabetes (see Diabetes Mellitus) tend to develop disease that affects small arteries, such as those in the eyes, nerves, and kidneys, leading to vision loss, nerve damage, and kidney failure.
-Some people with type 1 diabetes and most people with type 2 diabetes tend to develop atherosclerosis in large arteries.
-These people also tend to develop atherosclerosis at an earlier age and more extensively than do people who do not have diabetes.
+People who have diabetes mellitus tend to develop disease that affects small arteries, such as those in the eyes, nerves, and kidneys, leading to vision loss, nerve damage, and chronic kidney disease.
+People with diabetes also tend to develop atherosclerosis in large arteries.
+Atherosclerosis tends to develop at an earlier age and more extensively than it does in people who do not have diabetes.
 The risk of developing atherosclerosis is 2 to 6 times higher for people with diabetes, particularly women.
 Women who have diabetes, unlike those who do not, are not protected from atherosclerosis before menopause.
 People who have diabetes have the same risk of death as someone who has had a prior heart attack, and doctors usually try to help these people keep other risk factors (such as high cholesterol levels and high blood pressure) under careful control.

 Obesity, particularly abdominal (truncal) obesity, increases the risk of coronary artery disease (atherosclerosis of the arteries that supply blood to the heart).
 Abdominal obesity increases the risk of other risk factors for atherosclerosis: high blood pressure, type 2 diabetes, and high cholesterol levels.
 Losing weight reduces the risk of all these disorders.